griddb/c_client/README.md

       <GridDB cluster name> <GridDB user> <GridDB password>
       -->Person: name=name02 status=false count=2 lob=[65, 66, 67, 68, 69, 70, 71, 72, 73, 74]

 Note: The gridstore.h file on client/c/include folder is used for building.
+Note: There are some samples on client/c/sample folder.

 ## Document
   Refer to the file below for more detailed information.